Supply Chain Analyst Visa Sponsorship Jobs in Georgia

 Which companies sponsor visas for supply chain analysts in Georgia?

 Georgia's largest visa sponsors for supply chain analyst roles include Home Depot, UPS, Delta Air Lines, Coca-Cola, NCR, and Manhattan Associates, all headquartered or with major operations in the Atlanta metro area.
-Third-party logistics companies and manufacturing firms in Savannah and Augusta also sponsor supply chain talent, particularly through H-1B petitions filed during annual hiring cycles.
+Third-party logistics companies and manufacturing firms in Savannah and Augusta also sponsor supply chain talent, particularly through H-1B visa petitions filed during annual hiring cycles.

 Which visa types are most common for supply chain analyst roles in Georgia?